Home » Type » Granola + Roasted Nuts » Peanut Butter & Banana Granola Snack Clusters

 How To Store

 • Counter & Refrigerator: My favorite way to store granola is in mason jars or plastic containers, and baggies work great for really large amounts.
-Let granola cool completely before storing.
-Store in the pantry for 2 weeks or in the refrigerator for up to 2 months.
+Let the granola cool completely before storing it.
+Store in the pantry for 1 week or in the refrigerator for up to 2 weeks.

-• Freezer: This granola is freezer friendly and will last for at least 2 – 3 months.
-To freeze, let granola cool completely and wrap it tightly in plastic wrap and/or in resealable freezer bag or freezer safe glass containers (affiliate link).
+• Freezer: This granola is freezer-friendly and will last for at least 2 – 3 months.
+To freeze, let the granola cool completely and wrap it tightly in plastic wrap and/or in resealable freezer bags or freezer-safe glass containers (affiliate link).

 Serving Suggestions